CaioCeretta/udemy-chad-spring-boot/section2-comments.md

       ■ To fix this, in IntelliJ we must go to:
         □ 1.
 Settings -> Advanced Settings -> Allow auto-make...
         □ 2.
 Build, Execution, Deployment -> Compiler -> Build project automatically

+  ● Recap: Dependency Injection vs Dependency Inversion Principle

+    ○ On the code above, we utilized the DI via constructor injection

+     ■ With spring, this is automatically managed by the IoC (inversion of control) container, it injects a coach instance (in our case, `CricketCoach`) inside DemoController

+    ○ But what about the "Dependency Inversion Principle" (DIP)?

+      ■ This principle is part of the `SOLID`, and says

+        □ High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+Abstractions should not depend on details.
+Details must depend on abstractions

+      ■ But what about Dependency Inversion Principle (DIP)?

+        □ Taking our code as an example

+          .
+High-level module: DemoController
+          .
+Low-level module: CricketCoach
+          .
+Abstraction: Coach (interface)

+        □ We are applying the dependency inversion principle because:

+          .
+DemoController doesn't directly know the implementation (CricketCoach) .
+It depends on the `Coach` abstractions
+          .
+Who chooses which concrete implementation to use (in the case: CricketCoach) is the Spring Container through the @Component annotation.
+          .
+Which means our code obeys DIP and also use DI to perform this dependency

+      ■ Summary:

+        □ Dependency Injection: Is the technique for providing dependencies of an object (via constructor, setter or field)

+        □ Dependency Inversion Principle: Design principle that says that classes must depend on abstractions but not on concrete implementations

+# Lesson 5: IDE Warning - No usages

+  ● Warning notice:

+    ○ One thing we might have noticed is that the IDE may have given us a warning notice about "no usages"

+      ■ For example, on the class CricketCoach, it is listed as no usages, however, we know that we are using it inside our Spring Boot project, because we ran our application, tested it, and received the daily workout from it.
+So we may wonder: "Why is the IDE saying no usages?"

+        □ Due to the dynamic nature of Spring, sometimes the IDE is not able to figure out how beans are injected.

+        □ Since most times we are coding to the interface, we may not explicitly reference the implementation class in our Spring app, we simply let Spring do its work behind the scenes of injecting the appropriate implementation as needed.

+        □ There are a lot of things that happen behind the scenes at runtime and the IDE may not be able to determine if a given class or method is used at runtime.

+# Lesson 6: Constructor Injection - Behind the scenes

+  ● How Spring processes our application

+    ○ We have our interface for Coach, the CricketCoach implementation and our `DemoController`

+    ○ Spring Framework will perform operations behind the scenes for us

+      ■ Behind the scenes, Spring will create a new instance of Coach, `new CricketCoach`, and will also perform constructor injection with our `DemoController`, it will actually inject the coach into the DemoController, such as:

+        ```java
+          Coach theCoach = new CricketCoach();

+          DemoController demoController = new DemoController(theCoach)
+        ```

+      ■ The whole idea of injection is that there is a dependency/helper — such as the `Coach` in this example — for the actual controller

+    ○ The "new" keyword.... is that it?

+      ■ We may wonder

+        - Is it just the "new" keyword?
+        - I don't need Spring for this...
+I can do this by myself.
+        - What is the point of spring if it is just the new keyword

+      ■ Is Spring only IoC?

+        □ Spring is more than just IoF and DI

+        □ For small basic apps, it may be hard to see the real benefits of Spring.

+    ○ For what is Spring designed to?

+      ■ Spring is targeted for enterprise, real-time / real-world applications

+      ■ Spring provides features such as

+        □ Database access and Transactions
+        □ REST API
+        □ Security
+        □ etc...

+      ■ Later in the course we will build a real-time CRUD REST API with database access.